The Jezebel Spirit

 Simon the Sorcerer was the leader of the Nicolaitans, spoken of in the book of Revelation.
 Nicolaus, which means "victorious over people" was one of his titles.
 Peter the Apostle prophesied to Simon that he would lead many into idolatry and bondage.
 At first, Simon protested and asked for prayer that this would not occur, but his pride and greed overcame him.

 Incidentally, another of Simon Magus's titles was "Peter," the name given to the high priest of the Babylonian Mysteries, who holds the key to their "dark sayings."
 In other words, the peter knows the real stories behind the myths and symbols of that system of paganism.
 Peter is also a word for Babylonian stone images, commonly shaped as a phallus.
-They were sometimes carved from meteorites that had fallen from the sky.
+They were sometimes carved from meteorites, considered to be holy objects because they fell from the sky.

 When Simon went forth from Samaria, he came to the city of Tyre and noticed a beautiful woman standing on the roof of one of the buildings.
 She was a priestess of Succoth–Benoth, a Babylonian goddess for whom booths were set up, in which temple prostitutes serviced their customers, and the revenues were turned over for the support of the temple.
 Simon took Helen for his consort and made up ludicrous fables about her to fit in with his gnostic doctrines, which he was formulating at that time.